glarizza/terraform-google-examples/load_balancers/complete_https_and_tcp_with_kms/kms_setup/README.md

 already built feel free to use them, but if not then create them by executing this Terraform module (you will need to provide a `project_id` and `region`)

+Make sure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable has been populated with the path to the JSON key for the load balancer service account that was created by the `service_account` module.
+If it has not been set or the JSON key has not been downloaded, then you will need to ensure both of those steps have been followed.

+Next, execute Terraform:

     terraform init
     terraform plan -out kms.out
     terraform apply kms.out